iRobotEducation/root-robot-ble-protocol/README.md

 </table>

 ### Device 100 - Connectivity
-Note: this device is only supported on Create 3.
+Note: this device is not supported on Root robots.

 #### To Robot
 -------------------------------------------------------------------------------